ibm-cloud-docs/BlockStorage/block-file-storage-encryption-rest.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-06-23"
+lastupdated: "2017-09-27"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

 # Block and File Storage Encryption-At-Rest
-IBM Bluemix Infrastructure takes the need for security seriously, and understand the importance of being able to encrypt data to keep it safe.
-With provider managed encryption, both Block and File storage provisioned with either Endurance or Performance are encrypted by default at no additional cost and no impact to performance.
+{{site.data.keyword.BluSoftlayer_full}} takes the need for security seriously, and understand the importance of being able to encrypt data to keep it safe.
+With provider managed encryption, both {{site.data.keyword.blockstoragefull}} and File storage provisioned with either Endurance or Performance are encrypted by default at no additional cost and no impact to performance.

 The provider managed encryption-at-rest feature uses the following industry standard protocols: